 - Cicatricial (scarring) alopecia – this disorder is rare as it destroys a person’s hair follicles.
 Scar tissue then forms which blocks growth of new hair follicles.

 - Central centrifugal cicatricial (scarring) alopecia- this condition is seen most often in African American women.
 It starts in the center of the scalp and progresses outward.

 How Is Hair Loss Treated?

 Diagnosing the cause of hair loss can be complicated as there are many variables.
-To properly diagnose hair loss and prescribe an effective treatment, a consultation with a dermatologist is required.
+To properly diagnose hair loss and prescribe an effective treatment, a consultation with a board certified dermatologist is required.
 Dr. Rebecca Baxt and Dr. Saida Baxt begin with an extensive health history to identify the potential causes of your specific hair loss problem.
 They will also examine your scalp and hair.
 An in-office scalp biopsy can be performed to pinpoint the exact nature of your hair loss condition.

 Common reasons for hair loss can include but are not limited to: